Mary Celeste: Gibraltar salvage hearings

 The salvage court hearings began in Gibraltar on December 17, 1872, under Sir James Cochrane, the chief justice of Gibraltar.
 The hearing was conducted by Frederick Solly-Flood, Attorney General of Gibraltar, who was also Advocate-General and Proctor for the Queen in Her Office of Admiralty.
 Flood was described by a historian of the Mary Celeste affair as a man "whose arrogance and pomposity were inversely proportional to his IQ", and as "... the sort of man who, once he had made up his mind about something, couldn't be shifted".
 The testimonies of Deveau and Wright convinced Flood unalterably that a crime had been committed, a belief picked up by the New York Shipping and Commercial List on December 21: "The inference is that there has been foul play somewhere, and that alcohol is at the bottom of it."

 On December 23, Flood ordered an examination of Mary Celeste, which was carried out by John Austin, Surveyor of Shipping, with the assistance of a diver, Ricardo Portunato.
 Austin noted cuts on each side of the bow, caused, he thought, by a sharp instrument, and found possible traces of blood on the captain's sword.
 His report emphasized that the ship did not appear to have been struck by heavy weather, citing a vial of sewing machine oil found upright in its place.
 Austin did not acknowledge that the vial might have been replaced since the abandonment, nor did the court raise this point.
 Portunato's report on the hull concluded that the ship had not been involved in a collision or run aground.

-A further inspection by a group of Royal Naval captains endorsed Austin's opinion that the cuts on the bow had been caused deliberately.
+A further inspection by a group of Royal Navy captains endorsed Austin's opinion that the cuts on the bow had been caused deliberately.
 They also discovered stains on one of the ship's rails that might have been blood, together with a deep mark possibly caused by an axe.
 These findings strengthened Flood's suspicions that human wrongdoing rather than natural disaster lay behind the mystery.
-On January 22, 1873, he sent the reports to the Board of Trade in London, adding his own conclusion that the crew had got at the alcohol and murdered the Briggs family and the ship's officers in a drunken frenzy.
+On January 22, 1873, he sent the reports to the Board of Trade in London, adding his own conclusion that the crew had gotten at the alcohol and murdered the Briggs family and the ship's officers in a drunken frenzy.
 They had cut the bows to simulate a collision, then fled in the yawl to suffer an unknown fate.
 Flood thought that Morehouse and his men were hiding something, specifically that Mary Celeste had been abandoned in a more easterly location, and that the log had been doctored.
 He could not accept that Mary Celeste could have traveled so far while uncrewed.
 (Note: In disputing Flood's theory, Fay draws attention to the case of the William L. White, which in 1888–89 drifted unmanned for more than 5,000 nmi over a period of 10 months, during which it was observed by 45 other vessels.)